 }

 It defines and exports a Person interface with name, age, company, and dob as its properties.
-We can confirm that this is a strongly-typed interface as we cannot have an integer value for a property like a company.
+We can confirm this is a strongly typed interface as we cannot have an integer value for a property like a company.
 It has to be of type string.
 Now as we exported this, we have to use it somewhere.

 Let’s create a new component file under the /components folder and call it PersonComponent.tsx.
 Here we use React’s class component to use the exported Person interface from PersonDetails.ts in the constructor: